2018 Internship in honor of Melvin Ember

 The Human Relations Area Files (HRAF) at Yale University is pleased to announce a one-year internship in Melvin Ember’s name.
 Melvin Ember was President of HRAF from 1987 until his death in 2009.
-The intent of the internship is to learn about cross-cultural research and methods through practical experience.
-Some of the main goals will be: 1) helping Carol Ember prepare modules summarizing cross-cultural research; 2) read and analyze recent cross-cultural research with the goal of summarizing materials for researchers; and 3) learn about coding ethnographic materials by participating in a cross-cultural research project.
-The internship will reimburse expenses (living, meals, and miscellaneous expenses) of up to $400 per week for 48-50 weeks beginning some time in summer of 2015.
-Travel costs up to $800 will also be reimbursed.
-Hours are flexible, but are based on a 37.5 hour week.
+The intent of the internship is to learn about cross-cultural research through practical experience.
+Some of the main tasks will be: 1) helping Carol Ember prepare modules summarizing cross-cultural research; 2) read and analyze recent cross-cultural research with the goal of summarizing materials for researchers in Explaining Human Culture; and 3) participating in an on-going cross-cultural research project.
+The internship will reimburse expenses (living, meals, and miscellaneous expenses) in the amount of $400 per week for approximately 50 weeks beginning late June or early July of 2018.
+Travel costs up to $800 will also be reimbursed for a move to and from New Haven.
+Hours are based on a 37.5 hour week.

 Founded at Yale University, HRAF is an internationally recognized organization in the field of cultural anthropology.
-HRAF’s mission is to encourage and facilitate the cross-cultural study of human culture, society, and behavior in the past and present.
+HRAF’s mission is to promote understanding of cultural diversity and commonality in the past and present.
 HRAF supports teaching and research through online applications and other resources with large curated online collections of annotated ethnographic and archaeological documents.
 HRAF researchers’ projects include comparisons of different cultures from around the world identifying and testing theories about cultural diversity and change.
-Topics have ranged from intergroup conflict and resource vulnerability to integrative research relating cultural responses to disaster.
+Topics have ranged from intergroup conflict and resource vulnerability to integrative research relating cultural responses to climate-related natural hazards.

 A PDF version of this announcement is available here.